 NWA Safe Routes to School Study

-The Bicycle Coalition of the Ozarks (BCO) has been awarded a grant by the Endeavor Foundation to conduct a safe routes to school readiness assessment for Northwest Arkansas.
-The goal is to assess schools' readiness for implementing Safe Routes to School plans and/or programs in all 15 school districts in Northwest Arkansas.
+The Bicycle Coalition of the Ozarks (BCO) is finishing up our NWA Safe Routes To School Report and will make it available to schools in the region in early 2015.
+The SRTS study was made possible by a grant from the Endeavor Foundation to conduct a safe routes to school readiness assessment for Northwest Arkansas.
+The goal was to assess schools' readiness for implementing Safe Routes to School plans and/or programs in all 15 school districts in Northwest Arkansas.
 This project is part of EnergizeNWA, a community initiative that focuses on increasing access to healthy food and physical activity across the region.

 Safe Routes to School Task Forces: